(exact dates will differ for the January 2024 program, but will run in a similar timeframe)

 - StartMIT is a two-and-a-half-week course that takes place on weekdays during IAP every January.

-- The day begins with a light breakfast and networking at 9:00 am, typically includes talks and workshops, a one-hour break for lunch, and concludes by 4:00 pm.
+- The day begins at 9:00 am, typically includes talks and workshops, a one-hour break for lunch, and concludes by 4:00 pm.

-- StartMIT will be held on campus, location TBA
+- StartMIT will be held in person on campus (room TBA)

 What can I expect to learn and who can I expect to hear from?